cwestwater/cwestwater.github.io/_pages/About.md

 My real passions are VMware first then Microsoft Enterprise applications/technology.
 I am slowly learning PowerShell as I see a need to use it.
 Everyone in the Microsoft IT world needs to get PowerShell on their toolkit in my opinion.

-My CV is available on request
+My CV is available on request.

 Outside of work I have an amazing wife and daughter who keep me very busy.
 Like most IT people I live for new technology and I am constantly learning about it.
-My feedly RSS subscriptions are my first port of call in the day!
+My feedly RSS subscriptions are my first port of call in the day.
 When I am not sitting at my computer(s) I enjoy running, cooking Barbecue, reading and following Scotland both home and away.